A C I R C U S O F I N K

 Scroll down for the full blurb, find out what readers are saying, and read Chapter One.

-"We are bound by ink.
-He is meant to kill me."
+‘We are bound by ink.
+He is supposed to kill me.’

 B L U R B

-In a dystopian world where stories are forbidden, Elle has a dangerous power; Creation.
-That’s why tattooed soldier, Jay, is sent by the gods to kill her.
+In a world where stories are forbidden, Elle has a dangerous power: Creation.
+That’s why tattooed soldier Jay is sent by the gods to kill her.

-But when Elle is faced with the monster meant to deliver her Ending she catches the glimmer of curiosity in his eyes—an emotion so unusual in his kind.
-Convinced that having a ruthless killer on side will help her avenge her father and destroy the gods, she makes the decision not to run.
+But when Elle is faced with the monster sent to deliver her Ending, she catches the glimmer of curiosity in his eyes—an emotion so unusual in his kind.
+Convinced having a ruthless killer on her side will help her avenge her father and destroy the gods, she makes the decision not to run.
 And it changes everything.